chrisjohnleah/WordPress-to-CloudFlare-R2-Media-Offload/README.md

 - WordPress 5.0 or higher
 - PHP 7.2 or higher
-- Composer (for installing dependencies)
-- AWS SDK for PHP (installed via Composer)
+- AWS SDK for PHP (included in the plugin)

 ## Installation